cre-dev/xml2db/docs/index.md

 `xml2db` is developed and used at the [French energy regulation authority (CRE)](https://www.cre.fr/) to process complex XML data.

 This package uses `sqlalchemy` to interact with the database, so it should work with different database backends.
-It has been tested against PostgreSQL and MS SQL Server.
-It currently does not work with SQLite.
-You may have to install additional packages to connect to your database (e.g. `pyodbc` which is the default connector for MS SQL Server, or `psycopg2` for PostgreSQL).
+Automated integration tests run against PostgreSQL, MySQL and MS SQL Server. `xml2db` does not work with SQLite.
+You may have to install additional packages to connect to your database (e.g. `psycopg2` for PostgreSQL, `pymysql` for MySQL or `pyodbc` for MS SQL Server).

 ## Data model visualization